hikreschool/Phoenix-Chat/README.md

             return cell
         }

-Step 19: For storing every message on our Firestore database, paste this block of code on our sendPressed()
+Step 19: To store every message on our Firestore database, paste this block of code on our sendPressed()

        let firestoreDB = Firestore.firestore()
         firestoreDB.collection("Messages").addDocument(data: ["Sender":Auth.auth().currentUser?.email, "Message":messageTextfield.text!, "Time": Timestamp().dateValue()])

         firestoreDB.collection("Messages").order(by: "Time")

-Step 20: For loading every message from our Firestore database, paste this block of code on our retrieveMessages()
+Step 20: To load every message from our Firestore database, paste this block of code on our retrieveMessages()

         let firestoreDB = Firestore.firestore()